brooksienyc/quotesy/CB-Project-2-Proposal.md

 id,
 text
 category
+Or create their own 'quote' with those fields.

 3. (UPDATE) Now, the user should be able to edit the saved quote, for example, they may want to truncate the text if it is too long and create an excerpt from it and re-save it.